shm-dsgn/yt-playlist-duration/README.md

 # yt-playlist-duration

-Shows an alert of the duration of the Youtube playlist

-A simple JS app which when opened in a tab having a YouTube playlist, shows the total time of the playlist.
+A simple JavaScript application which when opened in a tab having a YouTube playlist, shows the duration of the Youtube playlist in the popup of the extension.

 ## Steps to use it